aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/designs-input-variables.md

 The keys can be customized to provide a better better organization or grouping of your data.

 `connected_endpoints_keys` should be defined in the top level group_vars for the fabric.

+!!! note
     The default values will be overridden if defining this key, so it is recommended to copy the defaults and modify them.

 --8<--
 roles/eos_designs/docs/tables/connected-endpoints-keys.md